exosite-labs/libexositecoap/README.md

 sustained operations are in a waiting state and are not expecting any immediate responses.
 This is the time to do any operations that will take more than a couple hundred milliseconds.

+### When Not Using Provisioning with Examples

+If you're planning on testing the included example (`make posixsubscribe && ./posixsubscribe`) and you're not using the provisioning system you'll need to paste your CIK into a file named `cik` to fool the library into thinking that it already activated itself.